rngesus-wept/puflantu/artifacts/green_eggs.md

 `Zamu-wm-zat, somadeyumun.`
 (https://twitter.com/eveewing/status/1102221477166923776)

+---

 Would you?
 Could you?
 In a car?
+`Fel iz na?
+Fel merizin na? ?????? henqos na?`
 Eat them!
 Eat them!
 Here they are.
+`'wlodoc! 'wlodoc!
+Tihan jadif.`
+(Possible to drop the second `fel` for meter? (i.e. "Can you?")
+Use `'wlizodoc!` for the impolite imperative, because Jesus Christ Sam-I-am.)

+---

 I would not, could not, in a car.

 You may like them.
 You will see.